 Our Vision

-We envision a thriving, connected, and equitable ecosystem for new music across the United States
+We envision a thriving, connected, and equitable ecosystem for the music of our time, in all its forms.

 Our Mission

-We support and amplify the sounds of tomorrow by nurturing the creation, performance, and appreciation of new music for adventurous listeners in the United States and beyond.
+We nurture a vibrant and inclusive community for artists and listeners by supporting the creation, performance, and appreciation of new music throughout the United States.

 Your support and creativity enabled us to do more than ever before.